scurries in the offshore island forests

 Diet

 Omnivorous.
 Feeds on seeds, fruits, insects, eggs, and carrion.
-An excellent climber, often found in trees where it preys on nesting birds and their eggs.
+Excellent climber often found in trees preying on nesting birds.

 Habitat

 Native forest, coastal areas and offshore islands.
-The most common rat in remote forest areas, though displaced by ship rats in many lowland habitats.
+Most common rat in remote forest areas though displaced by ship rats in lowlands.

 Range

-Now mostly confined to offshore islands (including the Poor Knights, Hen and Chicken Islands, and Stewart Island) and remote forest areas of the North and South Islands.
-Once widespread throughout the country.
+Mostly confined to offshore islands (Poor Knights, Hen and Chicken Islands, Stewart Island) and remote forest areas of North and South.

 Endemism